How Many Calories Do You Burn Pole Dancing?

 The simple truth is that a person performing very basic pole dance moves that elevate the heart rate only slightly, will burn significantly fewer calories than someone of similar age, weight and body composition who performs a continuous series of advanced tricks.

-In other words, your current weight, age and body composition also help determine the number of calories burned while pole dancing.
+Your age, gender and body composition also help determine the amount of energy (calories) you'll expend while pole dancing.
 The reasons for this are fairly straightforward:

 • Our metabolism (the rate at which we burn calories) naturally decreases as we age, mostly due to a gradual loss of muscle mass.